Middle-aged and Elderly Employment Promotion Act

 Article 29

-The Employer may provide relevant assistance and measures regarding the preparation, adjustment and re-employment for retirement to the Senior and Middle-Aged Persons employed by the Employer in the year previous to the year in which the forced retirement may be initiated pursuant to subparagraph 1 of paragraph 1 of Article 54 of the Labor Standards Act.
+The Employer may provide relevant assistance and measures regarding retirement preparations, adjustments, or re-employment to the Senior and Middle-Aged Persons and the Elders employed by the Employer when such employees meet the conditions stipulated in Article 53 of the Labor Standards Act or within two years prior to meeting the conditions stipulated in subparagraph 1 of paragraph 1 of Article 54 of the Labor Standards Act.

 With respect to the matters carried out by the Employer according to the preceding paragraph, the central competent authority may provide subsidization.